 - Cut a slit in each eggplant to keep them from exploding while cooking.
 Move your oven rack to the top position and set to broil.

-Add the eggplant to a bowl along with the tahina, lemon juice, garlic, salt and olive oil.
-Whisk together until thick and creamy.
+- Add the eggplant to the bowl of a food processor, along with the tahina, lemon juice, garlic, salt and olive oil.
+Process until smooth and creamy.
+You can also hand chop the eggplant and whisk everything together in a bowl.

-- Serve the baba ganoush drizzled with olive oil and garnished with toasted pine nuts and mint.
+- Serve the mutabbal drizzled with olive oil and garnished with toasted pine nuts and mint.